Guntheruk/RSI---I-still-have-more-to-add-/README.md

 If you use it improply in retraning it will always destroy the world, a simulation impissible to get out of

 where there is jo agency nothing happened and the world ends

+I modeled this to my human boday.. and then it got retained. basically an instant human end...